As Trump returns, African exporters torn between hope and horror

 – ‘AGOA-lite’ –

-Kenyan and Ghanaian companies also benefit significantly from AGOA, especially in the textile industry.
+Companies in Ghana, Kenya and Lesotho also benefit significantly from AGOA, especially in the textile industry.

 Mukhisa Kituyi, a Kenyan politician who served as secretary-general of the United Nations Conference on Trade and Development, said he believed the next US administration could push for a renegotiated AGOA rather than a withdrawal.

-“What America has been wanting… is restricting what they call third country rules of origin,” Kituyi told AFP.

-For example, this would prevent companies from bringing textiles from China or India, stitching them in Africa, and then selling them to America as African clothes.
+The United States wanted stricter “third country rules of origin” to prevent, for example, companies from bringing textiles from China or India, stitching them in Africa, and selling them as African clothes.

 “If they tighten the rules of origin, particularly on textiles and cars –- as Trump is obsessed with the manufacturing of particular cars -– we can see a diluted AGOA-lite going forward,” Kituyi said.